pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 an incomplete package.

-.. _Do not use the Internet during the build process:
+.. _no-internet-access-in-builds:

 Do not use the Internet during the build process
 ------------------------------------------------

 Why?
 ~~~~

-Downstream builds are frequently done in sandboxed environments that **cannot
+Downstream builds are frequently done in sandboxed environments that cannot
-access the Internet**.
+access the Internet.
 Even if this is not the case, and assuming that you took
-sufficient care to **properly authenticate downloads**, using the Internet
+sufficient care to properly authenticate downloads, using the Internet
 is discouraged for a number of reasons:

-- The Internet **connection may be unstable** (e.g. due to poor reception)
+- The Internet connection may be unstable (e.g. due to poor reception)
   or suffer from temporary problems that could cause the process to fail
   or hang.

-- The remote resources may **become temporarily or even permanently
+- The remote resources may become temporarily or even permanently
-  unavailable**, making the build no longer possible.
+  unavailable, making the build no longer possible.
 This is especially
   problematic when someone needs to build an old package version.

 - Accessing remote servers poses a **privacy** issue and a potential